kORNkin/WU-OCom-Memo/README.md

-# Road To POSN Computer
+# Road To POSN Computer of kORNkin